 Here’s a look at the 2023 Solar Car Challenge.

 - Teams of students design, build, and race solar hybrid model cars

-- School districts from across Clark County are invited to participate and lead teachers are provided solar car kits and classroom curriculum to help facilitate the endeavor
+- Educators are provided solar car kits and classroom curriculum to help facilitate the endeavor